MicrosoftDocs/cpp-docs.it-it/docs/standard-library/valarray-class.md

 ### <a name="parameters"></a>Parametri

-*count*
+*count*<br/>
 Numero di posizioni in base al quale gli elementi devono essere spostati in avanti.

 ### <a name="return-value"></a>Valore restituito